Tom Digbeu

-Tom Digbeu (born 24 September 2001) is a Spanish-French professional basketball player.
-He is 6 ft 5 in (1.96 m) in height and 170 lb (77 kg) in weight, plays as small forward positions.
+Tom Digbeu (born 24 September 2001) is a Spanish-French professional basketball player for Metropolitans 92 of the French Élite 2.
+He usually plays as a small forward.

 Professional career

 Digbeu played for Barcelona B between 2016 and 2019.

 In the 2020–21 season, Digbeu split his time between Zalgiris Kaunas and Prienu Vytautas.

 Digbeu joined the Brisbane Bullets in Australia for the 2021–22 NBL season.

 Personal life

 He is son of French former professional basketball player Alain Digbeu.
 He also has Spanish citizenship.

 International

 Born in Spain, Digbeu is eligible to play for both the Spanish and French national teams.